 3. NemoClaw: the enterprise reference design

 Permalink to “3.
 NemoClaw: the enterprise reference design”NVIDIA’s answer is NemoClaw, a reference design built on OpenClaw with three security layers: OpenShell runtime sandboxing, a privacy router, and network guardrails.
-Every SaaS provider can connect their governance rules to the NemoClaw layer, making agent behavior configurable without rewriting the agent.
+Every SaaS provider can connect their policy engines to the NemoClaw layer, making agent behavior configurable without rewriting the agent.
 The stack is hardware-agnostic and open-source.

 Jensen’s forecast: every SaaS company will become an “agentic as a service” company, and every engineer will carry an annual token budget alongside their salary.
 Tokens are the amplifier for human productivity.